liamc1994/docs/docs/general-How-can-I-pay.md

 title: "Payments"

 ---
-We accept all major credit and debit cards such as Visa, MasterCard, Maestro, Discover, etc. We also accept PayPal, Bitcoin or Direct Debit via GoCardless.
+We accept all major credit and debit cards such as Visa, MasterCard, Maestro, Discover, etc. We also accept PayPal, Bitcoin (via BitPay) or Direct Debit (via GoCardless).

 ## What currencies can I pay in?

 You can pay in British Pounds (GBP), US Dollars (USD) and Euros (EUR).
 We will update the price once a month to reflect the current exchange rate.
 We do not charge any fees on these unlike most banks do.

-### Can i change my currency
+### Can I change my currency

 No. Our billing system doesn't allow this.
 If you do want to change this we advice to create a new account with the correct currency and ask our support to move your services to the new account.